ShaunCurtis/CEC-Publish/Blazor Components.md

 # A Deep Dive into Blazor Components

-The Blazor UI is build from components.
-In this article we'll look at the anatomy of a component, the component life cycle and how Blazor uses and manages components to run the UI.
+The Blazor UI is build from components organised in a component tree.
+In this article we'll look at the anatomy of a component, it's life cycle and how Blazor manages the component tree.

-To understand where components fit in, let's look at how a Blazor Application functions.
+Before diving into components, we need to understand where they fit in to the Blazor framework.

 A Blazor Server Application has three contexts: